katilp/TagAndProbe/README.md

 # TagAndProbe
 Configuration files for the Tag-and-probe method to be used with CMS Open Data

-This repository contains two configuration files, one to produce a root tree with the desired variables and the selection criteria, the other to do the fitting and to derive the efficiency value(s) for the selection criteria in question
+This repository contains two configuration files, one to produce a root tree with the desired variables and the selection criteria, the other to do the fitting and to derive the efficiency value(s) for the selection criteria in question.

+The producer part is orginally from https://github.com/cms-sw/cmssw/blob/CMSSW_5_3_X/PhysicsTools/TagAndProbe/test/testTagProbeFitTreeProducer_ZMuMu.py with flag `isMC` set as "false" and process `muMcMatch` commented out from the path.

 Detailed documentation of the two parts in
 - https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideTagProbeFitTreeProducer